Amyotrophic Lateral Sclerosis (ALS)

 ALS is a rare disease, as a result, epidemiological research on ALS has been rather scarce.
 As the first group in Sweden, we started to conduct a series of epidemiological studies on ALS in 2005.

-Our team was constructed in 2005 and has since been focusing on the aetiology as well as prognostic indicators of ALS.
-We are specifically interested in roles of environmental factors (e.g., metals, infections) and medical conditions (e.g., metabolism, inflammation) on ALS etiopathogenesis.
-We are actively collaborating with different ALS research groups both from Sweden and internationally.
+Our team was started in 2005 and has since been focusing on the aetiology as well as prognostic indicators of ALS.
+We are specifically interested in roles of energy metabolism, immune modulations, and gut microbiome, as well as their interactions on ALS etiopathogenesis.
+We are actively collaborating with other ALS researchers in Sweden and internationally.
 For example, from 2013, our team participated in the newly launched EU Consortium “STRENGTH”, aiming to disentangle specifically the gene-environment interactions on ALS risk and prognosis.
 Furthermore, since 2008, we have also initiated a PhD student exchange program with the National Institute of Environmental Health Sciences, NIH, USA, on Neuroepidemiology, specifically ALS.
-Up to date, three students have had the chance to participate this program.
+Up to date, four PhD students have had the chance to participate this program.

 Former PhD students